 If the same document was in PDF format and opened on a small screen, you would only see a small section of the page (see second image).
 To read all the content on the page, a reader would have to use the scroll buttons to move the document from left to right and up and down.
 This would become very irritating.

 This is the main reason non-reflowable text formats are used less and less for ebooks.

 When content is in a reflowable format, as shown in the screen shots below taken on an iPhone 5, the text wraps and adjusts to the much smaller iPhone screen.
 The reader does not have to use scroll buttons and can continue reading.
 Below, I show the first two pages of the same document content displayed on the iPhone.

 In the same way, the content will take the size of any display screen so users no longer have to zoom in.

 The two main reflowable ebook formats used for ebooks are EPUB and MOBI.
 The EPUB file format is a free and open standard format and is used by books that are for sale at most ebook bookshops.
 The MOBI file format is used by Amazon Kindle for all their ebooks.

 How does reflowable content work with images?

 This reflow capacity of ebooks also applies to text with images or illustrations.
-For example, the screen capture below was taken on my computer and shows a double page spread of the same ebook on Mozilla Firefox epub reader (which also has a clickable contents table on the left).
+For example, the screen capture below, taken on my computer, shows a double page spread of the same ebook on Mozilla Firefox epub reader (which also has a clickable contents table on the left).